 - 49% of consumers use their smartphones for shopping online.

-- The total mobile coupon users worldwide will be over 1 billion by 2020.
+- The total mobile coupon users worldwide is predicted to reach 1 billion before 2020

 - The number of proximity mobile payment users will reach 1 billion by the end of this year.

 - The mobile data traffic worldwide is expected to grow by at least 700% between 2016 and 2021.

 - In 2018, the world spent an accumulated 18 billion hours using shopping apps.